 And you're wasting your life just buying into nothing but hatred, animosity, division.

-You know, if I've always said that, you know, if criminals, for example, if they ever got smart, some of them are genius at breaking the law.
+You know, I've always said that, you know, if criminals, for example, if they ever got smart, some of them are genius at breaking the law.

-They would apply that genius to having a better life if you if you're putting all of your energy into hating other people that are just different from you.
+If you're putting all of your energy into hating other people that are just different from you, you know, it's sick.

-Go get a life, go live a life.
+Go get a life.

-This is uh not good for the country.
+This is not good for the country.

 This is not good for anybody.